Best ways to take your body measurements

 Step 1: Take a picture within the app

-Step 2: Validate the points on the picture (pin each body part in the right place)
+Step 2: Validate the points on the picture (pin the points to your body parts)

 Step 3: Look at your data in graphs and pictures over time